karanveersp/gorollingfile/README.md

 ## Contributing

-If you find any issues with `gorollinglog` or have suggestions for improvements, feel free to create a pull request or open an issue on the [GitHub repository](https://github.com/karanveersp/gorollinglog).
+If you find any issues with `gorollinglog` or have suggestions for improvements, feel free to create a pull request or open an issue.
 Your contributions are welcome!

 ## License

-`gorollinglog` is open-source software licensed under the [MIT License](https://github.com/karanveersp/gorollinglog/LICENSE).
+`gorollinglog` is open-source software licensed under the [MIT License](https://github.com/karanveersp/gorollinglog/blob/master/LICENSE).
 You can use, modify, and distribute it freely according to the terms of the license.

 Thank you for using `gorollinglog`!
 If you have any questions or need further assistance, please don't hesitate to reach out.
 Happy logging!